Neurontin (Gabapentin)

 Storage

-Store capsules below 30°C and tablets below 25°C. Keep in original packaging until time to take them.
-Store in a cool, dry place away from moisture, heat, and sunlight.
-Don’t store in bathrooms, cars, or on windowsills.
-Keep out of reach of children in a locked cupboard at least 1.5 meters above ground.
+Store Neurontin capsules below 30°C and tablets below 25°C. Keep them in their original packaging until it's time to take them, and store them in a cool, dry place away from moisture and heat.

 Overdose Information